-Initial test-standing of the loop suggests that it will have performance on par with the ideal predicted using AA5TB's spreadsheet.
+Initial testing of the loop suggested that it would have performance on par with the ideal predicted using AA5TB's spreadsheet.
 The measured -3dB bandwidth was 50kHz at the end of 45' of RG-213, while the 2:1 SWR bandwidth was 35kHz.
 As an added benefit, the capacitor is large enough at the high end to allow operation on 30m and 40m, albeit with reduced efficiency.
 I recently used this antenna in the NAQP CW contest, where it performed as expected on 20m.
 The azimuth and elevation patterns achieved in practice seemed to match that predicted by the model, with peaks and nulls where they were expected.
 Even with long CQ runs at 100W, the #43 split-bead showed no signs of heating or stress-related SWR drift.
 I am looking forward to further testing in events where higher power levels are permitted, to gauge the ability of the reactive components to withstand the higher voltage and current.